Altius/soda/README.md

 -j, --outputPngResolution
 ```

 To reduce file sizes and improve gallery generation speed, PNG-formatted bitmaps are made from the PDF-formatted browser shots with a default resolution of 150 dpi.
 This value can be overridden with a custom resolution setting to create lower- or higher-quality bitmaps.
-Note that a higher resolution setting (e.g., 300 or 600 dpi) will require more processing time and the final gallery product will use more disk space.
+Note that a higher resolution setting (*e.g.*, 300 or 600 dpi) will require more processing time and the final gallery product will use more disk space.

 ```bash
 -a, --range